 Each of life’s challenges are capable of producing a range of emotions.
 If you ever find yourself struggling with fear, anxiety, anger, or grief, you may find meditation helpful for calming your spirit and bringing you peace of mind.

-Fear is our enemy.
-It triggers our nervous system’s fight-or-flight response, and unless we’re being chased by a Bengal tiger, it doesn’t help us.
-The fight-or-flight response depresses our immune system, disrupts our relationships, muddles our thinking, and leads to poor decision-making.
+Fear and anxiety can be particularly troublesome.
+These emotions trigger our nervous system’s fight-or-flight response, and unless we’re being chased by a Bengal tiger, they aren’t helpful to us.
+The fight-or-flight response depresses our immune system, disrupts our sense of social connection, and leads to poor decisions due to muddled thinking.

-If anyone in your family is suffering anxiety at present, you can try the following techniques to calm nerves and settle emotions.
+If you or anyone in your family is suffering with difficult thoughts and feelings, you can try the following techniques to calm the mind and emotions.